 Here’s a very short reason to end with.
 Let’s say you read the book a long time ago, and you know that there was a brilliant passage which used a cat as an example.
 Only problem is, you’ve forgotten where in the book this was.
 All you want to do is find the cat.

 With the old, ‘classic’, physical book, you could have spent hours scouring the book, your eyes peeled for ‘cat’, your heart skipping a beat when you find ‘catastrophic’, ‘catatonia’, and ‘catalogue’.
 With the e-book, you can simply search for ‘cat’.
 A few minutes scrolling through the results, and Bingo! you’re a feline finder.
 Good for you.
 Now you have more time for Polar Bear Fight Club (first rule: you do not, do NOT, talk about global warming).

 So there we are, just a few reasons why the e in e-book should be universally acknowledged to stand for ‘easy’, ‘efficient’, and ‘excellent way to fulfil your academic potential’.
 Physical books are still essential, don’t get me wrong, but mastery of the ways of the e-book will serve you well for years to come.
-People, I have seen the future, and it’s available online through Encore.
+People, I have seen the future, and it’s available online through Library Search.
 Be brave.